ARCControlTower/aCT-Client/README.md

 ## Downloading job results
 The results of jobs in `done` or `donefailed` state can be downloaded using the command `act get`. `donefailed` jobs sometimes don't have results available.
-The results will be downloaded to the current directory, for every job a directory with a hash name of its ARC ID will be created and output files will be stored in that directory (as is with `arcget` from ARC Client tools).
+The results will be downloaded to the current directory.
+For every job a directory with a hash name of its ARC ID will be created and output files will be stored in that directory (as is with `arcget` from ARC Client tools).
 Successfully downloaded jobs are automatically cleaned from the system.